What visa do I need?

 A working holiday visa allows the holder to spend anything from 6 months to 2 years in a country.
 Most countries have this capability for people typically between 18 and 30.
 However in some cases this can extend up to 35 for some countries.

 Your EA consultant can typically advise this fastest for you to ensure you know what options you have available.

 Some of the following countries we hold internships within typically have working holiday visa arrangements in place.

 Canada is by far one of our most popular options.
 The one most important piece of advice about applying for this visa is that the process often can start as early as one year prior to the internship start date.
 The earliest we have known for this to start is October the year prior to the internship start date (November the following year).

-Please find a helpful blog from our 2017/18 EA Revelstoke Intern Laura who provides a great insight of the process you need to know, and to work out if you are eligible. https://captainelle.com/2017/08/28/how-to-apply-for-an-iec-visa/
+Read a helpful blog from our 2017/18 EA Revelstoke Intern Laura here.
+She provides a great insight into the process you need to know, and to work out if you are eligible.

 As you will read in her article, her biggest recommendation is to apply as soon as the scheme opens for the year ahead.
 This also is our best advice.
 You will see at the bottom of her article she has provided all the key links which we would suggest reading through.

 New Zealand has a very easy to follow process and for most countries is one year, but for some you can have up to two.

 As with Canada there is quota as to how many are offered to specific countries each year, some are unlimited, and some are limited to a relatively small number.